 Message Meaning 00 READY The printer is ready to operate.
 The ready condition can exist whether the printer is on line or off line.
-01 TEST PRINT B Test Print B is being printed (Section 2.13).
+01 TEST PRINT B Test Print B is being printed (Section 2.14).
 02 WARMING UP The printer has not reached operating temperature.
 Printing cannot be performed while the printer is warming up.
-03 RESET The printer is being reset (Section 2.16).
-04 TEST STOP Test printing has stopped.
-05 TEST PRINT A Test Print A is being printed (Section 2.12).
-06 FONT LIST A Font List A is being printed (Section 2.14).
-15 ENGINE TEST The mechanical engine test is being executed (Section 2.11).

-Table 6-1: Printer Status Messages
+Table 6-2 (Cont.): Printer Status Messages